mit-plv/fiat-crypto/expansion.md

 maybe modeled after Brian Smith's ring library or go.crypto.
 Note that we would first need to have some story for modular multiplication at RSA sizes.

+**NewHope-simple** -- study it, see what would be needed to create an implementation.

+**McBits** -- study it, see what would be needed to create an implementation.

 **verified compilation** of PHOAS straight-line code to Jasmine-lang.
 This would involve register allocation and instruction scheduling.